 Look out for the manatees poking their noses out of the water.
 They usually do this every 2 to 5 minutes but can stay submerged for up to 20 minutes so be patient.

-The best spot to see manatees here is in the canal that leads from Black Point Marina to Biscayne Bay.
+I found that the best spot for seeing manatees here is in the canal that leads from Black Point Marina to Biscayne Bay.
+I recently saw 3 manatees foraging for food here.

 There’s lots to do at Black Point Marina including exploring the nature trails, fishing, canoeing and sandbar hopping.